Bushra al-Tawil: Education and career

+Al-Tawil began studying journalism after she was first detained and released again by the Israeli authorities in 2011.
+She elected to study journalism and photography at the Modern University College in Ramallah, and graduated in 2013.

+She went on to found the “Aneen ALQaid” news network, which looks at Palestinian captives, the experiences of their families, and the rights of female captives in Israeli prisons.

-Arrests
+Arrests and detention

 Al-Tawil was arrested in 2011 at the age of 18 by Israeli authorities and sentenced to 16 months in prison but freed five months later as part of the Gilad Shalit prisoner exchange.
 On July 1, 2014 she was rearrested and had her former sentence reimposed by a military court, she served the remainder eleven months in prison.
 She was released in May 2015.

-On November 1, 2017 she was again arrested and on November 7 ordered to administrative detention, incarceration without trial or charge.
+On November 1, 2017, she was arrested and on November 7 ordered to administrative detention, incarceration without trial or charge.
 She spent eight months in prison.

-On December 11, 2019, she was again arrested and sentenced to administrative detention on December 16.
-She is currently held in the Hasharon prison in northern Israel.

-On November 8, 2020, she was again arrested.